Hanno Hilbig

 Working Papers & Work in Progress

 3. The Green Transition and Political Polarization Along Occupational Lines (with Vincent Heddesheimer and Erik Voeten).
+Revise & Resubmit, American Political Science Review.
 [Abstract]

-5. Do Autocrats Respond to Citizen Demands?
-Petitions and Housing Construction in the GDR (with Hans Lueders and Sascha Riaz) [Abstract]
+4. Do Autocrats Respond to Citizen Demands?
+Petitions and Housing Construction in the GDR (with Hans Lueders and Sascha Riaz).
+Revise & Resubmit, Comparative Political Studies.
+[Abstract]

-6. Political and Social Correlates of Covid-19 Mortality (with Constantin Manuel Bosancianu, Macartan Humphreys, Sampada KC, Nils Lieber and Alex Scacco) [Abstract]
+10. Political and Social Correlates of Covid-19 Mortality (with Constantin Manuel Bosancianu, Macartan Humphreys, Sampada KC, Nils Lieber, and Alex Scacco).
+[Abstract]